Late Time Modification of Structure Growth and the S8 Tension

 \textbf{The Model.} We introduce a phenomenological model that rescales the structure growth as a function of redshift.
 We define the linear matter power spectrum with the modified growth as follows:

 where $P(k,z)$ is the linear matter power spectrum, $\Omega_{\rm DE}(z)$ is the fractional energy density of dark energy at a certain time, and $\Omega_{\rm DE}^0$ is its value today.
 We then use \texttt{Halofit}\cite{Takahashi:2012em,Bird:2011rb} to compute the nonlinear power spectrum.
+Here we assume \texttt{Halofit} can still capture the main features of the non-linear enhancement under the modification.
+For a more accurate analysis, one needs to do additional N-body simulations which we defer to future work.

 When $\beta=0$, $\alpha = 1$ and we recover the $\Lambda$CDM model.
 We illustrate this parameterization in Fig.~\ref{fig:alpha} together with the redshift distributions of CMB and galaxy lensing kernels following \cite{ACT:2023kun}.
 The rescaling is tied to the time dependence of dark energy density, so it mainly changes the late-time structure growth while leaving the early-time physics unchanged.
 Note that the parameter $p$ alters the effective redshift at which the modification occurs, allowing us to tune the sensitivity of CMB lensing to the change.
+In the analysis below, we fix $p$ to several discrete values and mainly focus on the simplest case $p=1$.
 Hereafter we refer to this model as the Dark Energy Tracking Growth (DETG) model.

 In the literature, the ``growth index parameter'' $\gamma$ has been introduced to characterize gravity theories with a single parameter~\cite{Linder:2005in}.
 It is given by

 where $\Omega_m(a)$ is the fractional energy density of matter, $g=\delta/a$ and $\delta=\delta\rho_m/\rho_m$ is the linear density perturbation of matter.
 Our parameterization of eq.~(\ref{eq:alpha}) can be related to the $\gamma$ parameter above: